 coach with extensive experience working in the mental health field, I

-can help you find and coordinate an effective team of professionals, learn the
+can help you find and coordinate an effective team of professionals,

 skills necessary for recovery, and fine-tune all treatment and recovery